shwetank/extension-docs/tut_architecture_overview.md

   ...
 }</pre>

-To specify an event page in the manifest file, you need to define the *persistent* feild as *false* like so:
+To specify an event page in the manifest file, you need to define the *persistent* field as *false* like so:

 <pre class="prettyprint">{
   ...